sergiman94/ThreejsSlidesPresentation/README.md

 # Three.js Slides Presentation

-Tween camera animation with OrbitControls and a plane as 'floor', no physics included
+Tween camera animation with buttons only at the X axis, point lights and a plane with a grid, no physics included

 ## Deployment